 You’re still going to be digging holes to add plants or bulbs or whatever you are growing, and you may have some other good reason to dig every now and then.

-The difference is, unlike more traditional approaches, we don’t dig simply to ‘loosen’ soil, work in amendments, or grind up grass lawn, but instead create new layers on top.
+The difference is, unlike more traditional approaches, we don’t dig or run a rototiller simply to ‘loosen’ soil, work in amendments, or grind up grass lawn, but instead create new layers on top.

 No-Dig Gardening Pros and Cons